 Symptoms vary from woman to woman, and even between pregnancies among women who have been pregnant before.
 Neither should you be concerned if no symptoms appear—it is not mandatory for every IVF patient to feel them.
 And most importantly, it does not translate into implantation failure by default.

 The most common symptoms after embryo transfer can be caused by the beginning of a new pregnancy or by the fertility drugs you are taking.
 In other words, they do not indicate failure or success.
-These are the most frequent ones:

 - Abundant vaginal discharge during the first days after the ET, due to elevated/altered hormonal levels and the vaginal administration of progesterone.